victorhugobarbosa/victorhugobarbosa/README.md

 </p>

 ## About me 👨‍🎓
-  💻 A developing programmer, 3nd year student at the Technical College of Campinas - UNICAMP.
-17 years old and a lover of technology, learning a little more every day
+  💻 3rd year student at Colégio Técnico de Campinas - UNICAMP.
+18yo and a lover of technology and games, learning a little more every day

 ## Knowledge 👾